xmudrii/etcdproxy-apiserver/README.md

 In order to install this prototype you need to have [Go installed and configured](https://golang.org/doc/install).

-Then, you can install `etcd-proxy-api` by using the following `go get` command:
+Then, you can install `etcdproxy-proof-of-concept` by using the following `go get` command:
 ```
-go get github.com/xmudrii/etcd-proxy-api
+go get github.com/xmudrii/etcdproxy-proof-of-concept
 ```

 ## Running

 Execute the following command to run `etcd-proxy-api`:
 ```
-etcd-proxy-api apiserver
+etcdproxy-proof-of-concept start
 ```

 By default it runs proxied `etcd` instance on port `23790` and uses namespace called default `default`.
 If you want to change those values, you can use `--proxy-bind-address` and `--namespace` flags.
-For more details check the help command (`etcd-proxy-api apiserver --help`).
+For more details check the help command (`etcdproxy-proof-of-concept start --help`).

 ## Writing to namespace